Deductions from the business license tax

 You can deduct money paid on behalf of your customer if the customer is solely liable for the money and repays you in the form of an advance, reimbursement or other payment.

-You can deduct revenue from arts and cultural activities that you conduct.
-You can also deduct money you receive from the government for public arts events.
 The value of items manufactured for public arts events can be deducted as well.
 You cannot, however, deduct retail sales revenue.

 You can deduct qualified tuition you collect for educational programs.